What is FCTRT Inc?

 Through EMDR (Eye Movement, Desensitization, and Reprocessing) therapy, clients are able to reprocess traumatic information until it is no longer psychologically disruptive.
 This eliminates the disturbing symptoms of trauma such as intrusive memories, sleep disturbance and irritability, to name a few.

 EMDR was developed by Francine Shapiro, PhD in the late 1980’s.
 It is a cost-effective, non-invasive, evidence-based method of psychotherapy that facilitates adaptive information processing.
 In other words, EMDR helps you digest the trauma experience so that it no longer negatively impacts your life.
 It does this with an eight-phase treatment that identifies and addresses experiences that have overwhelmed the brain’s natural resilience or coping capacity and have thereby generated traumatic symptoms and/or harmful coping strategies.
 EMDR is not traditional talk therapy.

 Having Trouble Coping?

-After a disaster, survivors, loved ones, or first responders are at risk for distress.
+After a disaster, survivors, loved ones, or first responders, including hospital staff, are at risk for distress.
 It’s important to know when to ask for help.